-No vessel/operator permit onboard; Fishing for, taking, retaining, receiving, processing, or possessing fish without a general/open access permit, or without a required letter of authorization; Fishing for, taking, retaining, receiving, processing, or possessing limited access/entry or catch share species without holding a valid permit if the permit is expired but renewable; Failing to report changes in permit information; Purchasing, possessing, or receiving catch without a dealer or registered buyer permit, provided the transaction is reported consistent with requirements of dealer permit; Ι Providing inaccurate information in connection with application, declaration, record, or report if the information is immaterial; Failing to comply in a timely fashion with log report, reporting, record retention, inspection, or other requirements, including failing to submit affidavits or other required forms in a non-quota fishery; 13 Failing to provide legible logbooks or other reports; Altering, erasing, or mutilating a permit or application (sport/recreational); Failing to comply with VMS/days at sea reporting; 14 Failure to maintain operating VMS unit (Dockside only).
+Fishing for, taking, retaining, receiving, processing, or possessing limited access/entry or catch share species without holding a valid permit if the permit is expired but renewable; I Failing to report changes in permit information; Delivering catch to a non-permitted first receiver, or purchasing, possessing, or receiving catch without a dealer or registered buyer permit, provided the transaction is reported consistent with requirements of dealer permit; Providing inaccurate information in connection with application, declaration, record, or report if the information is immaterial; Failing to comply in a timely fashion with log report, reporting, record retention, inspection, or other requirements, including failing to submit affidavits or other required forms in a non-quota fishery; I Failing to provide legible logbooks or other reports; Altering, erasing, or mutilating a permit or application (sport/recreational); Failing to comply with VMS/days at sea reporting; Failing to maintain operating VMS unit (Dockside only).
+Fishing for, taking, retaining, receiving, processing, or possessing limited access/entry or catch share species without holding a valid permit, if eligible for a permit; II Purchasing, possessing, or receiving from an unpermitted or improperly permitted vessel;

-13 Failing to comply in a timely fashion with log report, reporting, record retention, inspection, or other requirements, including failing to submit affidavits or other required forms in a non-quota fishery, may be either a level I or level II offense.
+&lt;sup>38 Failing to comply in a timely fashion with log report, reporting, record retention, inspection, or other requirements, including failing to submit affidavits or other required forms in a non-quota fishery, may be either a level I or level II offense.
 It is an offense level I where the adverse impact on the statutory or regulatory program is insignificant and there is no economic gain from the violation.
 It is an offense level II where the adverse impact on the statutory or regulatory program is minor or there is some economic gain from the violation.

-14 Failing to comply with VMS/days at sea reporting may be either a level I or level II offense.
+&lt;sup>39 Failing to comply with VMS/days at sea reporting may be either a level I or level II offense.
 It is an offense level I where there is no adverse impact on the statutory or regulatory program.
 It is an offense level II where there is an adverse impact on the statutory or regulatory program such as where the DAS violation is related to landing an overage.